-On OpenShift 3.11, you can access the Fuse Console:
+On OpenShift 3.11, you can set up the Fuse Console in two ways:

-- By adding the Fuse Console to an OpenShift project so that you can monitor all the running Fuse containers in the project. - By adding the Fuse Console to an OpenShift cluster so that you can monitor all the running Fuse containers in all projects on the cluster. - By opening it from a specific Fuse pod so that you can monitor that single running Fuse container.
+• By adding the centralized Fuse Console catalog item to a project so that you can monitor all the running Fuse containers in the project.

+• From a specific pod so that you can monitor that single running Fuse container.

-You deploy the Fuse Console templates from the command line.
+You can deploy the Fuse Console either from the OpenShift Console or from the command line.